raipranav384/OSN_Assign_4_XV6/Report.md

   - PBS for Priority Based Scheduling
   - MLFQ for Multi Level Feedback Queue

-- BY default the operating system schedules process based on Round Robin Scheduling
+- By default the operating system schedules process based on Round Robin Scheduling